Your IBS is treatable.

 - Weight gain, difficulty losing weight, and difficulty gaining weight.

-To treat leaky gut, I use the “5 R” protocol: Restore, remove, replace, reinoculate, and repair.
+To treat leaky gut, we use the “5 R” protocol: Restore, remove, replace, reinoculate, and repair.

-How will we know what’s going on with my gut health?
+How will we know what’s going on with your gut health?

 Our gut ecosystem includes over 100 trillion microorganisms from >1000 species (90% bacterial) and over 60% of our immune system is located in our gut.
 So assessing your gut health through functional stools labs provides crucial insight into your metabolism, immune system function, ability to synthesize essential nutrients, inflammation levels, and your ability to detox.